garrettmk/ts-match/README.md

-# ts-match
+# tsieve

-`ts-match` is a versatile pattern-matching library, written in TypeScript.
-You can use it to easily filter or validate any kind of value using simple, declarative JSON. `ts-match` is small, fast and dependency-free!
+`tsieve` is a versatile pattern-matching library, written in TypeScript.
+You can use it to easily filter or validate any kind of value using simple, declarative JSON. `tsieve` is small, fast and dependency-free!

 ## Prerequisites
   * TODO: minimum JavaScript version